-After your tummy tuck procedure, your surgeon may recommend or prescribe medication that will help ease any swelling – or discomfort resulting from the swelling – after your surgery.
+After your tummy tuck procedure, your surgeon may recommend or prescribe medication that will help ease any swelling – or discomfort resulting from swelling – after your surgery.
 Be sure to follow your surgeon’s instructions.
-Anti-inflammatories that are available over the counter, such as ibuprofen (Advil) and naproxen (Aleve) may be ideal.
-Some anti-inflammatory medication carries with it the risk of blood thinning, so it’s important to follow your surgeon’s instructions, or contact the clinic if you have any questions or concerns about the medication you may wish to take.
+Anti-inflammatories that are available over the counter, such as ibuprofen and naproxen, may be ideal.
+Some anti-inflammatory medication carries with it the risk of blood thinning, so it’s important to follow your surgeon’s instructions, or contact the clinic if you have any questions or concerns about the medication you wish to take.

 Drain tubes are medical devices that prevent fluids from accumulating.
 Your surgeon may recommend that you use drainage tubes for several days immediately following your abdominoplasty.